telerik/maui-docs/controls/datagrid/commands/editing.md

 # Editing Commands

-RadDataGrid control provides the following commands for editing the data inside the column:
+The DataGrid control provides the following commands for editing the data inside the column:

-* `BeginEdit`: Provides an entry point just before the editing begins.
+* `BeginEdit`&mdash;Provides an entry point just before the editing begins.
-* `CancelEdit`: Provides an entry point just before the editing is canceled.
+* `CancelEdit`&mdash;Provides an entry point just before the editing is canceled.
-* `CommitEdit`: Provides an entry point just before the editing is committed.
+* `CommitEdit`&mdash;Provides an entry point just before the editing is committed.

-The execution parameter of the `Editing Commands` is of type *EditContext* that exposes the following properties:
+The execution parameter of the `Editing Commands` is of type `EditContext` that exposes the following properties:

-* `CellInfo`: Gets the cell info associated with the operation.
+* `CellInfo`&mdash;Gets the cell information associated with the operation.
-* `TriggerAction`: Gets the SourceTriggerAction value that triggered the operation.
+* `TriggerAction`&mdash;Gets the `SourceTriggerAction` value that triggered the operation.
-* `Parameter`: Gets an optional parameter holding additional information associated with the operation.
+* `Parameter`&mdash;Gets an optional parameter holding additional information associated with the operation.

 ## BeginEdit and CommitEdit Commands Example

-Here is an example how the RadDataGrid Editing Commands work.
+Here is an example how the DataGrid `Editing` commands work.

-First, create the needed business objects, for example type Data with the following properties:
+First, create the needed business objects, for example type `Data` with the following properties:

 <snippet id='datagrid-commands-editing-businessobject'/>
 ```C#